hiNISAL/clean-comments-loader/README.md

 ## 安装 Install

-`npm i clean-comments-loader loader-utils -D`
+`npm i clean-comments-loader -D`

+If you got an error `Module build failed: Error: Cannot find module 'loader-utils'`, you need install the package `loader-utils`(just run `npm i loader-utils -D` in the terminal).

 ## 使用 Usage